cagatayozata/CTIS456_Team1/README.md

 ## Case Tests

 Case test files are included in this repository.
 The test can be viewed by visiting [this](https://github.com/cagatayozata/CTIS456_Team1/blob/master/Case%20Tests/CaseTests.pdf) link.

-## Video

-The video can be downloaded from this repository or can be viewed on youtube by clicking this [link](https://www.youtube.com/watch?v=HDDGrWUzgso&feature=youtu.be).

 ## Demo